When it comes to selling sites online, there are 3 main types of websites that you can sell:

-He basically does what I’ve just walked you through – he builds websites, gets other people to fill them with content, monetizes them with affiliate links, ages them and then sells them.
+He basically does what I’ve just walked you through – he builds websites, gets other people to fill them with content, monetizes them with affiliate links, ages them, and then sells them.
 I’m not sure if he still uses the Wealthy Affiliate Platform for hosting but with 25 domains included at any given time he might as well.

-They’re easy to transfer to other hosting platforms with the help of the 24/7 support and it’s easy to manage.
+They’re easy to transfer to other hosting platforms with the help of 24/7 support and it’s easy to manage.

-This is some of their websites for sale as I’m writing this article:
+These are some of their websites for sale as I’m writing this article:

 This is proof that you can absolutely do the SAME thing.
 As you can tell, these websites are selling for much higher prices than what you can find on Flippa or the other platforms based on their total profits.
-This is because, Human Proof Designs has made their own brand therefore they set the prices and market themselves accordingly on their own website.
+This is because Human Proof Designs has made their own brand therefore they set the prices and market themselves accordingly on their own website.

 This is exactly what I mentioned earlier.

-This also means that you could probably get website with a lot of content for cheaper on Flippa and then optimize it and grow it yourself by following my instructions in this post.
+This also means that you could probably get a website with a lot of content for cheaper on Flippa and then optimize it and grow it yourself by following my instructions in this post.